Ramanujan Bigraphs: Combinatorics

 \subsection{Cutoff phenomena}

 In this section we study the total variation mixing time on bigraphs, and show that under various assumptions we obtain Diaconis' cutoff phenomenon with varying window size.
-Except for Corollary \ref{cor:cutoff-SRW} which addresses the simple random walk on vertices, we study here the non-backtracking random walk (NBRW) on directed edges $E=E_{X}$, which moves from an edge $v\rightarrow w$ to a uniform random edge of the form $w\rightarrow u$ with $u\neq v$.
+Except for Corollary \ref{cor:cutoff-SRW} which addresses the simple random walk (SRW) on vertices, we focus on the non-backtracking random walk (NBRW) on directed edges $E=E_{X}$, which moves from an edge $v\rightarrow w$ to a uniformly chosen random edge of the form $w\rightarrow u$ with $u\neq v$.